ckan/ckan/doc/maintaining/installing/deployment.rst

 -------------------------------
-6. Create the Nginx config file
+6. Create the NGINX config file
 -------------------------------

-Create your site's Nginx config file at |nginx_config_file|, with the following contents:
+Create your site's NGINX config file at |nginx_config_file|, with the following contents:

 .. parsed-literal::